arch-community/qbot/README.md

 - `util` provides simple utility commands.
 - `xkcd` allows searching and posting XKCD comics.

+## Invite qbot to your own server

+[Click this link](https://discord.com/oauth2/authorize?client_id=660591224482168842&permissions=339078224&scope=bot) to invite qbot to your own server.

-## Running qbot
+## Running your own instance of qbot

 ### Set up the environment

 #### With Nix

-Clone this Git repository. cd into the directory and enter a `nix-shell`.
+Clone this Git repository and enter its directory.

+Run `nix-build ./shell.nix`.
+The resulting executable is at `result/bin/qbot`.

 #### Otherwise